Learning the Basis: A Kolmogorov-Arnold Network Approach Embedding Green's Function Priors: Numerical Results and Discussion

 \section{Numerical Results and Discussion}

-To evaluate PhyKAN, MoM solutions are used as ground-truth for current reconstruction and RCS validation.
-The model inputs triangular mesh elements with EM descriptors and outputs induced currents.
-Tests are performed on four canonical PEC shapes~\cite{2508} (cube, sphere, cone, assembly body) under a 1 GHz, unit-amplitude, vertical plane wave with $\theta,\phi\in[0^\circ,180^\circ]$.
-Five variants assess the effect of KAN designs: three kernel activations ($B$-spline, Fourier, Rational)~\cite{ref12,ref13,ref14} and two graph KAN extensions (KA-GCN, KA-GAT)~\cite{ref15}, used interchangeably in the local KAN blocks.
-Each is denoted \textit{[Kernel/Graph]-PhyKAN}.
+To evaluate PhyKAN, we assess its effectiveness, physical consistency, and adaptive behavior as a learnable basis.
+High-fidelity MoM solutions on a fine mesh ($\lambda/10$), the standard CEM reference~\cite{ref1}, serve as ground truth for both surface-current reconstruction and Radar Cross Section (RCS) validation.
+The model takes triangular mesh elements with EM descriptors and predicts induced currents.
+Experiments cover four canonical PEC targets~\cite{2508} (cube, sphere, cone, assembly body) and a complex SLICY object~\cite{slicy} under a 1 GHz, unit-amplitude, vertically polarized plane wave with $\theta,\phi\in[0^\circ,180^\circ]$.
 DL-based CEM baselines either black-box the current mapping or only accelerate MoM without learnable bases; hence, we benchmark PhyKAN variants under a unified setting against MoM.

-Figure~\ref{fig_3} visualizes the surface reconstruction capability of five different variants of the proposed two-branch PhyKAN architecture.
-As observed, on the smooth geometry of the sphere, Fourier and KA-GCN PhyKAN accurately recover the global current distribution, while the $B$-spline and KA-GCN variants better capture sharp-edge behaviors on complex assemblies through localized and hierarchical aggregation.
-Quantitatively, Table~\ref{table: da} summarizes the mean-squared error (MSE) of each PhyKAN variant with respect to the MoM reference on the cube, sphere, cone, and assembly datasets.
-All variants show low reconstruction error against MoM, and the Fourier and KA-GCN configurations consistently achieve the highest accuracy across the canonical geometries.
-These results confirm that PhyKAN serves as a learnable, physics-adaptive basis, effectively overcoming the static rigidity of traditional RWG representations.
-This is actually attributed to its capability to tailor its current representation to the underlying geometry and field physics.

-To further assess the physical fidelity of the learned surface currents, the radar cross section (RCS)~\cite{ref18} is computed as a downstream validation in Fig.~\ref{fig_4}.
-It is shown that the predicted RCSs with all five considered PhyKAN variants agrees well with MoM references for both the cube and cone, even though this metric was never included as a training objective.
-This demonstrates that PhyKAN generalizes from near-field currents to physically consistent far-field responses, validating its physical consistency and confirming it avoids non-generalizable, black-box behavior.

-In Table~\ref{table: green}, an ablation study, considering the assembly body, that directly validates the ``Phy'' component of the proposed PhyKAN framework is included.
-It can be seen that using Green's function initialization significantly reduces reconstruction error.
-This confirms that embedding this physical prior is essential, resulting in strengthening both model accuracy and physical consistency.
-Overall, the results confirm that the proposed PhyKAN framework delivers geometry-adaptive and physically consistent surface current modeling, unifying data-driven flexibility with EM rigor.
+Figure~\ref{fig_3} shows the reconstruction results.
+Across both the sphere and the assembly body, PhyKAN closely matches the MoM current distributions, with absolute errors remaining small and localized.
+The KAN complexity maps quantify the average activation magnitude of all kernels in KAN blocks across the three edges of each element, yielding higher values near geometric discontinuities and thus highlighting PhyKAN’s adaptive allocation of $b_n(\cdot;\boldsymbol{u})$ compared with the fixed RWG basis.
+The far-field RCS results indicate that PhyKAN matches MoM patterns despite receiving no RCS supervision.